SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 What constitutes a statistically significant result in SEO A/B testing?

-Definition: Statistical significance means you can be confident (usually 95 percent or higher) that results are due to your changes and not random variation.
+Definition: Statistical significance means you can be at least 95 percent confident that the observed difference in metrics between the test and control groups is due to your changes and not random variation.

 Factors affecting significance: